jacksticha26/Jack_AI_Chem_2026/README.md

 -My fourth and fifth projects tackle statistics, focusing on building basic prediction charts for missing data and using Python code to create diagrams for data we desire.

+-The sixth coding project demonstrates use of a decision tree to classify a data set of 12 molecules as soluble and nonsoluble.
+This is a simple example of what can be done with a decision tree, with more adjustability possible using different packages on python.